skip to main content

 Fees

 Both programs are cost on a sliding scale, with more participants reducing the expense.
-A minimum of 5 students are required, with an estimated cost of $2,600.
-The program fee includes: housing, airport pickup & drop-off, 1 meal each day, cultural visits, and local transportation.
+A minimum of 5 students are required, with an estimated cost of $3,000.
+The program fee includes: housing, airport pickup & drop-off, 15 meals, cultural visits & activities, dedicated local guide and local transportation.

 Not included: You will have to pay for airfare to and from South Africa on the required flight provided by the group leader.